 Questions for Your Attorney

-- What's the redemption period in our state?
+- How long is the redemption period in my state?

 - Can I live in the home during the redemption period?

 - How much will it cost to redeem?